mrkkrp/zip/README.md

 See also `getArchiveComment` and `getArchiveDescription`.

-Modifying is also easy, efficient, and powerful.
+Modifying is also easy.
 When you want to create a new archive use `createArchive`, otherwise `withArchive` will do.
 To add an entry from `ByteString`:

 ```haskell
 λ> createArchive archivePath (addEntry Store "Hello, World!" entrySelector)